cartland/cartland-dev/apps/SolarBattery/docs/Architecture.md

-# Blanket: Application Architecture Specification
+# SolarBattery: Application Architecture Specification

-This document outlines the architectural guidelines for the "Blanket" Kotlin Multiplatform (KMP) application, adapted from a standard KMP template.
+This document outlines the architectural guidelines for the "SolarBattery" Kotlin Multiplatform (KMP) application, adapted from a standard KMP template.

 ## 1. Core Philosophy